Only two and a half hours north of Los Angeles lies Los Alamos, California, a small town with a story to tell and a vibe that’s truly one-of-a-kind.

 While this isn’t the kind of place where you’re going to get 5-start hospitality and room service, it’s a great convenient option at an affordable price point.

-One of the biggest perks of the Alamo Motel has to be the on-site wine bar.
-Situated right outside your door, Muni Wine Bar is open Thursday-Sunday, so grab a glass and have a seat on the patio or around the fire pit and turn up the relaxation mode.
+One of the biggest perks of the Alamo Motel has to be the on-site bar, Bar Alamo.
+Situated right outside your door, Bar Alamo is open Thursday-Sunday from 3-9 pm, so grab a drink and have a seat on the patio or around the fire pit and turn up the relaxation mode.

 Located right off Highway 101, Skyview overlooks the Santa Ynez Wine Region and is just a short drive from the main downtown of Los Alamos.